hyperspy/hyperspy/doc/user_guide/visualisation.rst

     >>> s.add_marker(m)
     >>>

-The :py:class:`~.api.plot.markers.Markers` also has a class method :py:meth:`~.api.plot.markers.Markers.from_signal` which can be used to create a set of markers from the output of some map function.
-In this case ``signal.data`` is mapped to some ``key`` and used to initialize a :py:class:`~.api.plot.markers.Markers` object.
-If the signal has the attribute ``signal.metadata.Peaks.signal_axes`` and convert_units = True then the values will be converted to the proper units before creating the :py:class:`~.api.plot.markers.Markers` object.
+The :class:`~.api.plot.markers.Markers` also has a class method :meth:`~.api.plot.markers.Markers.from_signal` which can be used to create a set of markers from the output of some map function.
+In this case ``signal.data`` is mapped to some ``key`` and used to initialize a :class:`~.api.plot.markers.Markers` object.
+If the signal has the attribute ``signal.metadata.Peaks.signal_axes`` and convert_units = True then the values will be converted to the proper units before creating the :class:`~.api.plot.markers.Markers` object.

 ..
 NOTE::
     For kwargs like size, height, etc. the scale and the units of the x axis are used to plot.